Here, for your reading pleasure, is your free sneak peek at the entire first chapter of Book One…

 “Anyway, the grandfather paradox that you can’t change the past by going back and killing your grandfather before your father was born.
 You see, it’s not really a paradox at all because nothing you do changes that past – the one where you needed to be born in order to exist to be having this experience in the first place.”
 Bridgit gave him a blank stare.

-“But, like I said,” elaborated Markus, “time travel only applies prior to collapsing the wave function, prior to taking action, when all other alternatives are only potentialities – or in other words, once you have made a decision and taken action, and your consciousness has moved forward into that new, branched-off universe, you cannot travel back prior to that point in thatuniverse, but you can travel back in an alternate one.”
+“Like I said,” elaborated Markus, “time travel only applies prior to collapsing the wave function, prior to taking action, when all other alternatives are only potentialities – or in other words, once you’ve made a decision and taken action, and your consciousness has moved forward into that new, branched-off universe, you – the consciousness that is this you – cannot travel back prior to that point in that universe, but you can travel back in an alternate one.”